sha524/Spike_protein/README.md

 Country of origin.R and Mapping.R contain the scripts that were going to form the basis of the geographical distribution analysis, however, this did not occur

+## Clustering and dimensionality reduction parameters ##

+- **K-means** ➡️ Parameters used: nstart of 10, centers equal to 1:10 and 3 once the number of clusters had been selected

+- **PCA** ➡️ Default parameters used

+- **t-SNE** ➡️ The algorithm was performed using a perplexity of 30, 500 iterations and the data was reduced to two dimensions to aid visualisation

+- **UMAP** ➡️ The following default parameters were used: n_neighbors set to 15, min_dist of 0.1 and the n_components equal to 2

 ## Conclusion ##